 Physically backed – funds hold physical securities that comprise the index – no derivatives used for index tracking

 Transparent – portfolio holdings, value of the funds assets and net asset value per unit available daily on the BetaShares website

 Liquidity – available to trade on the ASX like any share

-Due to the higher weighting by market cap of financials and materials (mining) in the index, this is shown in A200’s sector allocation above.
-A200 also invests heavily in healthcare, industrials and real estate which are all huge parts of the Australian economy.
+Due to the higher weighting by market cap of financials, materials (mining) and healthcare in the index, this is shown in A200’s sector allocation above.
+A200 also invests heavily in energy, industrials and real estate which are all huge parts of the Australian economy.